Barronk99/milestone1-exclusivesuits/TESTING.md

     * c) The website adjusts on different screen sizes to maintain it's clean, professional and aesthetically pleasing look.

 4. As a potential client I want to be able to contact the company and see where they are located
-    * a) The website has a contact us section on every page which features the location and telephone number of the company along with a contact form so users can send enquiries and check the location of the company at any time.
+    * a) The website has a contact us page which features the location and telephone number of the company along with a contact form so users can send enquiries and check the location of the company.

 5. As a potential client I want to be able to send an enquiry form.
-    * a) The websites 'Contact Us' section features an equiry form where users can also include a message for any specific information they would like answered.
+    * a) The websites 'Contact Us' page features an equiry form where users can also include a message for any specific information they would like answered.

 6. As a potential client I want to know more about the company and what their goal is
     * a) The about us page features a section about the company history and their goals.